 The Inflation Reduction Act of 2022 introduced a new Corporate Alternative Minimum Tax ("CAMT") on the adjusted financial statement income of applicable corporations.
-The provision will be effective for tax years beginning after December 31, 2022, and was enacted on August 16, 2022.
-The Company has determined that averaged adjusted financial statement income is below the thresholds such that the Company does not expect to be required to perform the CAMT calculations, nor be liable for any CAMT.
+The provision is effective for tax years beginning after December 31, 2022, and was enacted on August 16, 2022.
+The Company has determined that averaged adjusted financial statement income is below the thresholds such that the Company does not expect to be liable for any CAMT.